jaimestuardo/MultiAssemblyWeb/README.md

 For the URL generation to work correctly in every page, this check should be accomplished when modifying `PathBase` property:

     urlHelper.ActionContext.HttpContext.Request.PathBase = oldPathBase.Value == $"/{module}" ? new PathString() : new PathString($"/{module}");

+If you want to contribute, please go ahead.